wp-plugins/tdo-mini-forms/Readme.txt

 * In IE, can't select, copy or paste test into the Text widget (possible a common bug for IE and Wordpress)

 == Version History ==

+= v0.12.7: 13th Feb 2009 =

+* Form Hacker did not use FORMID so when you copied a form, it would break
+* Updated widget classes (may "break" existing forms)
+* Added a "link" to the Auto Respond Email widget that allows users to set a custom field on a post.
+Can be used to verify if the user email is valid.
+* Fixed critical Windows host bug that would attempt to delete root drive.
+The add_post_meta Wordpress function would strip back slashes out of input and basically feck up the Windows path.
+Now the path name is "protected" before being passed to add_post_meta.
+*Fixed post queuing.
+This was broken in two ways.
+The date/time calculation was wrong and now has been updated based on generousily donated code from [Adam Selvidge]( http://www.myconfinedspace.com/ ).
+Second a change in Wordpress 2.7 meant that setting the future status was being ignored when the post was being published.

 = v0.12.6: 17th Decemeber 2008 =